oroinc/documentation/user_guide/how_to_track.rst

       })();
    </script>

-*Every time the user get to the page where the code is implemented, "Cart item added" event will appear on the campaign page and a dynamic value that corresponds to the item id will be saved.*
+*Every time the user get to the page where the code is implemented, a "Cart item added" event will appear on the campaign page and a dynamic value that corresponds to the item ID will be saved.*

 A similar tracking script is implemented on each of the Website pages.
-Order placement page has the following action
+The order placement page has the following action
 enabled:

 .. code-block:: html

     _paq.push(['trackEvent', 'OroCRM', 'Tracking', 'order successfully placed', '2699.990000' ]);

-*"Order successfully placed" event is saved for the campaign with a dynamic value that corresponds to a total cost of the order.*
+An *"Order successfully placed" event is saved for the campaign with a dynamic value that corresponds to a total cost of the order.*